PalMuc/RedSeaHaploscleridaPhylosymbiosis/Trait-Based-Convergence/Trait-Based-Convergence.md

-# R-Script for Trait-Based vs. Phylogenetic Filtering Prokaryotes in Sponges
+# R-Script for Trait-Based vs. Phylogenetic Filtering

-Before starting with this script, please check the DADA2 + Phylosymbiosis pipelines in advance.
+Before starting with this script, please check the DADA2 + Phylosymbiosis + PCoA pipelines in advance.

 ### Setup libraries